-Foothills Nordic promotes and assists the fund raising efforts of qualifying athletes who have been selected to a Canadian team and need to travel internationally for competitions.
+Foothills Nordic promotes and assists the fund raising efforts of qualifying athletes who have been selected to an Albertan or a Canadian team and need to travel internationally for competitions.
 These international trips can cost up to $3,500 per athlete to attend.

 The Club has set up a Zone4 donation page to support the qualifying athletes.
 All money received through this donation page will be divided equally between the qualifying athletes before their departure.
 Departure is typically mid February for the international competitions.